-In my last post I talked about getting ready for the new school year.
+In this post, I talked about getting ready for the new school year.
+How about a new term?
 One step you need to not neglect is preparing your bulletin boards.
 Before you create decorative bulletin boards all around your classroom, consider what you want them to say to students and how you can use them as an additional teaching tool.

 What do You want Your Board to Do?